AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex3.md

 ![Demo](./images/twiliourl.png)

+>[!NOTE]
+>
-(For transparency, we're using an AWS API Gateway and AWS Lambda function that sits behind the above URL to handle the authentication and sending of SMSs to Twilio.)
+>For transparency, we're using an AWS API Gateway and AWS Lambda function that sits behind the above URL to handle the authentication and sending of SMSs to Twilio.

 **Authentication** should be set to **No Authentication**.